 The traditional approach would be to create a Validation Model, define the relationships between the departments and the accounts, and then join the two models as Linked Models.
-Then when Department A accessed the data, they would see both the accounts, while Department B would see only the short-term cash account.
+When Department A accesses the data, they would see both the accounts, while Department B would see only the short-term cash account.

 However, if we examine the Model Data directly, we can see there's a problem.
-The data shows that there's $1,000 in Short-Term Cash for Department A and $1,000 in Short-Term Cash for Department B. If we aggregate the department data, it would appear to tell us that we had $2,000(!) on-hand in our Short-Term Cash account.
+The data shows that there's $1,000 in Short-Term Cash for Department A and $1,000 in Short-Term Cash for Department B. If we aggregate the department data, Kepion would tell us that we have $2,000(!) on-hand in our Short-Term Cash account.

-Let's examine a solution to this problem and how to configure a relationship where different Dimension Members can access the same value.
+Let's take a look a solution to this problem and how to configure a relationship where different Dimension Members can access the same value.

 The image above shows the structure of our Linked Models.
 Even though Department is no longer a Dimension in the Cash Flow Model, we can still access it through the Validation Model.

-Step 2.
-In the LAYOUT tab of the Form, we can access these Linked Dimensions at the bottom of the Dimension List.
+3. In the Layout tab of the Form, we can access these Linked Dimensions at the bottom of the Dimension List.
 Here we can add the Dimensions as if they're part of the Model, without them actually intersecting the data.